mrsingleton/jour71105/lessons/data/visualization/02-maps.md

 Shapefiles can be read by certain software (ArcGIS, QGIS and others), yet GeoJSON can be read by the human eye (sort of).

 ## Example
-These are the boundaries of NYC's five boroughs in GeoJSON form
+These are the boundaries of NYC's five boroughs in GeoJSON form:

 [Borough Boundaries](http://services5.arcgis.com/GfwWNkhOj9bNBqoJ/arcgis/rest/services/nybbwi/FeatureServer/0/query?where=1=1&outFields=*&outSR=4326&f=geojson)